-The difference can be favorable and unfavorable.
+The difference can be favorable or unfavorable.
 Favorable means that the actual price is higher than budgeted so company makes more revenue than expected.
 Unfavorable means the actual price is lower than our estimate.
 Both variances are not providing any benefit to the company.
 We expect the price to stay the same or slightly different from the standard price.

-In this circumstance, we assume that the sale quantity is not changed. however, in real life the selling price and quantity is closely related.
+In this circumstance, we assume that the sale quantity is not changed. however, in real life, the selling price and quantity are closely related.
 The selling quantity will increase if we decrease the price and vice versa.

 Sale price variance = (Actual Units sold * Actual Selling price) – (Actual Units Sold * Standard price)

 Company A produces product X and Y which has the standard price of $5 and $8 respectively.
 During the year, the actual quantity and price can be found as follows:

 |Product||Actual sale quantity (units)||Actual selling price (USD)||Total (USD)|

 Calculate the sale price variance